ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-02-04-tagalog-pipeline.md

 [`PretrainCharacters`](https://spacy.io/api/architectures#pretrain_chars) and
 [`PretrainVectors`](https://spacy.io/api/architectures#pretrain_vectors).
 Both
-use a trick called language modeling with approximate outputs (LMAO), in which we force the network to model something about word cooccurrence.
+use a trick called language modeling with approximate outputs (LMAO), in which we force the network to model something about word co-occurrence.

 Using their default values, I ran an experiment that compares the two.
 Similar to the previous experiment, I also removed overlaps between the final dataset